 - Benefit payments for non-catastrophic injuries in the same amount, up to 400 weeks

 Employees must meet certain requirements and duties to receive workers’ compensation benefits.
 For instance, employees must report their injuries to the employer within 30 days of the incident or benefits may be unavailable.
 Further, workers must conduct themselves reasonably and safely while on the job and an injured worker must accept medical treatment to help mitigate the impact of the injury.
 Skilled workers comp lawyers will ensure that all of this said information is submitted to the courts accurately and in a timely matter.

 Under Georgia law, an employer must provide workers’ compensation coverage if the entity regularly employs three or more workers (part- or full-time).
 Fortunately, workers’ compensation coverage begins on the employee’s first day of work – and continues throughout the duration of the employment relationship.

-Any injury an employee sustains on the job triggers coverage, so long as it is “[a]ny injury, illness, or death arising out of and in the course of employment.”
+Any injury an employee sustains on the job triggers coverage, so long as it is “ny injury, illness, or death arising out of and in the course of employment.”
 This includes any assigned tasks or duties directly within the scope of employment, but does not include commuting to and from work, or injuries occurring on a lunch break.

 While workers’ compensation is generally a no-fault system, coverage will be suspended in any situation in which a worker engages in willful, intentional misconduct resulting in injury.
 Under the regulations, “willful misconduct” includes “fighting, horseplay, willful act of third party for personal reasons, or injuries related to alcohol or drug abuse.”